lp-challenges/swift_general/README.md

 ## Collections
 Multiple items into a single unit.
 The data stored in a Swift collection must be of the same type
-* Arrays: tore data in an ordered collection
+* Arrays: store data in an ordered collection
 * Dictionaries: unordered collections of key-value pairs
 * Sets: unordered collections of unique values